fbpx

 A Rules Repository

 The BRMS’s central repository stores rule once they’ve been defined.
-A variety of applications can access, review, and edit rules in this system.
+Various applications can access, review, and edit rules in this system.

 Business Rules Engine